 - 1. Accountability of the Recipient.
 The recipient has full fiscal and programmatic responsibility for managing all aspects of the award and award-supported activities, subject to the oversight of CNCS.
 The recipient is accountable to CNCS for its operation of the program and the use of CNCS award funds.
 The recipient must expend award funds in a judicious and reasonable manner, and it must record accurately the service activities and outcomes achieved under the award.
 Although recipients are encouraged to seek the advice and opinion of CNCS on special problems that may arise, such advice does not diminish the recipient's responsibility for making sound judgments and does not shift the responsibility for operating decisions to CNCS. - 2.
 Subawards.
-If authorized by CNCS, a recipient may make subawards in accordance with the requirements set forth in the Uniform Guidance.
-The recipient must have and implement a plan for oversight and monitoring that complies with the requirements applicable to pass through entities identified at 2 CFR §200.331 to ensure that each subrecipient has agreed to comply, and is complying, with award requirements.
+If authorized by law and permitted by CNCS, a recipient may make subawards in accordance with the requirements set forth in the Uniform Guidance.
+The recipient must have and implement a plan for oversight and monitoring that complies with the requirements applicable to pass through entities identified at 2 CFR § 200.331 to ensure that each subrecipient has agreed to comply, and is complying, with award requirements.

 A recipient of a Federal award that is a pass-through entity has certain obligations to its subrecipients.
-Those requirements are located at 2 CFR §200.331 and include, but are not limited to, the following:
+Those requirements are located at 2 CFR § 200.331, §200.207, § 200.338, and 2 CFR Part 200 Subpart F.